DesidiaDev/bfi/README.md

 It's a very simple interpreter built with the objective of minimizing the compiled file size.
-The only error catching it does is spotting an unbalanced number of while begin and while end commands and telling you if the textfile you wanted to run cant be opened (the ability to run off the edge of memory is considered a feature).
+The only error catching it does is spotting an unbalanced number of while begin and while end tokens and telling you if the textfile you wanted to run cant be opened (the ability to run off the edge of memory is considered a feature).
 All characters other than brainfuck commands are considered as comments.
 It supports up to 10Kb programs and has a 10Kb memory space (the ability to increase memory space by running over and into program memory is considered a feature).